 Sewing together with her friends helps Teresa improve the use of her hands.
 She is also gaining skills with her therapy.

-At home, Teresa now helps care for her younger brothers and sisters.
+Teresa now helps care for the younger children at home.
 She and her family share the household tasks.
 Before, others had to take care of her.

 (photo by Andy Brown)